fernando-mashimo/back-end-projects/README.md

 ## Technologies Used

-- TypeScript: A superset of JavaScript that brings static typing and improved tooling to the language, enhancing productivity and code quality.
+- `TypeScript`: A superset of JavaScript that brings static typing and improved tooling to the language, enhancing productivity and code quality.
-- JavaScript: The ubiquitous programming language that powers the web.
+- `JavaScript`: The ubiquitous programming language that powers the web.
-- MySQL: A popular and reliable open-source relational database management system.
+- `MySQL`: A popular and reliable open-source relational database management system.
-- Sequelize ORM: A powerful Object-Relational Mapping library for Node.js that provides an easy-to-use API for interacting with databases.
+- `Sequelize` ORM: A powerful Object-Relational Mapping library for Node.js that provides an easy-to-use API for interacting with databases.
-- Object-Oriented Programming (OOP): A programming paradigm that focuses on encapsulating data and behavior into reusable objects, promoting modularity and code organization.
+- `Object-Oriented Programming (OOP)`: A programming paradigm that focuses on encapsulating data and behavior into reusable objects, promoting modularity and code organization.
-- SOLID Principles: A set of design principles that promote maintainable and extensible code by emphasizing separation of concerns, dependency inversion, and other key practices.
+- `SOLID Principles`: A set of design principles that promote maintainable and extensible code by emphasizing separation of concerns, dependency inversion, and other key practices.
-- MSC Architecture: A design pattern that separates concerns by dividing an application into three layers: Model, Service, and Controller.
+- `MSC Architecture`: A design pattern that separates concerns by dividing an application into three layers: Model, Service, and Controller.
-- Docker: A containerization platform that enables developers to package applications and their dependencies into lightweight, portable containers.
+- `Docker`: A containerization platform that enables developers to package applications and their dependencies into lightweight, portable containers.

 ## Project Structure